atomisthq/docs/docs/automations/graphql.md

 ## Mutations

 Most of the data in the Atomist platform is ingested via Webhooks and is read-only.

-There are however six GraphQL mutations available to handlers in automation clients that can be very useful.
+There are however a small number of very useful GraphQL mutations available to handlers in automation clients.

 | Mutation | Description |
 |----------|-------------|